FrancescoXX/FrancescoXX/README.md

 I stream on <a href="https://www.twitch.tv/francesco_ciulla">Twitch</a>.

-Sign up to my [Newsletter](https://blog.francescociulla.com/newsletter) to stay up-to-date with important upcoming events,
+Sign up to my [Newsletter](https://blog.francescociulla.com/newsletter) to stay up-to-date with important upcoming events.

 ___